libclang-vim/libclang-vim/README.md

 Unsaved file support means `{filename}` can be in the form of `{real filename}#{temp filename}`, where the previous is compiler should take the path of the first, and the contents of the later file.
-This can be useful when the temp file is a dump of the editor buffer.
+This can be useful when the temp file is a dump of the editor buffer, and passing the temp file directly to the compiler would not be possible due to relative include paths.

 ### `libclang#version()`